heisenberg-ayush/interviewScheduler/README.md

 # interviewScheduler
 Using django as backend, created this interview Scheduler.
+(ISTE Manipal club - internal purpose)
 ---
 So there are basically two types of user:
 - admin (who can create different panels and its slots for interview purpose)